CodePushGo/website/src/content/blog/en/top-tools-for-debugging-ota-updates-in-capacitor.md

 ## Tool Comparison Guide

-When selecting a debugging tool for Capacitor OTA updates, it's essential to evaluate factors like features, pricing, and compatibility.
+When selecting a debugging tool for React Native OTA updates, it's essential to evaluate factors like features, pricing, and compatibility.
 Here's a breakdown of three popular options:

 | Feature Category | CodePushGo | @capawesome/capacitor-live-update | Inspect.dev |
 | --- | --- | --- | --- |